-Since 1994, Prince George's Stadium has been the home of the Baltimore Orioles' affiliate in Double-A Northeast, the Bowie Baysox.
+Since 1994, Prince George's Stadium has been the home of the Baltimore Orioles' affiliate in the Eastern League, the Bowie Baysox.
 As Bowie is near my home in northern Virginia, I have attended at least one game per year here since 2010.
 The ballpark is a nice place to see a night game, but until this year, not much to write home about.

 Review by Gary